Investigations on a Fuzzy Process: Effect of Diffusion on Calibration and Particle Identification in Liquid Argon Time Projection Chambers: Abstract

 \section{Abstract}

 {Ionization electron diffusion in Liquid Argon Time Projection Chambers (LArTPCs) has typically been considered at the detector design stage, but little attention has been given to its effects on calibration and particle identification.
 We use a GEANT4-based simulation to study how diffusion impacts these techniques, and give consideration to how this effect is simulated.
-We find that diffusion can cause a drift-time dependent bias to both the median and most probable value of distributions of energy depoisition per unit length (4.5\%-5.0\% for typical maximum drift times in currently running LArTPCs), indicating these metrics should not be used for calibration without care, contrary to the conventional wisdom.
-The impact of diffusion on the ability of LArTPCs to separate muons and protons is small, however diffusion may be a significant source of systematic uncertainty when separating particles of more similar masses (muons and pions, kaons and protons).
+We find that diffusion can cause a drift-dependent bias to both the median and Most Probable Value (MPV) of d$Q$/d$x$ distributions.
+The bias is estimated to be $\sim2.5$\% (median) and $\sim5.0$\% (MPV) for typical maximum drift times in currently running LArTPCs before adding detector specific considerations such as electric field non-uniformities.
+This indicates that these metrics should not be used for calibration without care, contrary to the conventional wisdom.
+The impact of diffusion on the ability of LArTPCs to separate muons and protons is small, and not expected to pose any problems in future detectors.
+Diffusion may however be a significant source of systematic uncertainty when separating particles of more similar masses (muons and pions, kaons and protons).
 Separation of such populations may be improved by implementation of a drift-time dependent particle identification.}

 \keywords{Noble liquid detectors, Time projection chambers, Charge transport and multiplication in liquid media}

 \emailAdd{adam.lister@wisc.edu}